Saturday, December 27, 2008

 What's Christmas to a Midwesterner without an evergreen tree, mall music, and a lot of snow?
 How do you make Christmas merry and bright here in Loreto?
 Well, as with everything else here, you improvise.
 Those of us lucky enough to be in Loreto Bay for the holidays are finding our own ways to creating the Christmas spirit.
 Some of us have lights strung on our terraces or towers.
 I think those of us with small children feel more incentive to work at it, but it's hard.
 Finding a Christmas tree is near impossible.

 In Loreto you will find several outdoor town-sponsored nativity scenes, they not being illegal as is often the case in America.
 The mother of all nativity scenes ever has to be the one on at the end of Benito Juarez Avenue.
-The red devil in the background is priceless.
-I'm not sure which is more amusing--he, or the turkey, the duck, and the chickens mulling with the sheep at the manger.
-Vendors make small efforts to spread the cheer with decorations and lights, but overall the Christmas mood is subdued.

 I kind of like that.
 There are a few giant pinatas strung down the Mission Boulevard and the other major boulevards.
 They are particularly eye-catching and lovely.
 There's a big stuffed Santa perched on the balcony of City Hall.
 My favorite effort is the chic simplicity of the lights in the trees above the Latte Cafe courtyard next to the town square.
 Beneath them I sat with my girlfriends last evening sipping our cappuccinos.
 It would have been a perfect atmosphere if not for the thump-thump of the bass coming from cruising cars.